Coopydood/ultimate-macOS-KVM/docs/XMLConverter.md

 </domain>
 ```

+> [!NOTE]
-It does **NOT** have to have been created by ultimate-macOS-KVM.
+> It does **NOT** have to have been created by ultimate-macOS-KVM.
 This function is designed to work with **ANY** domain XML file originating from anywhere.

+> [!NOTE]
-<sup>**⚡ You will not be asked to select an XML file if you have just used the conversion function.
-The newly-converted file will be used automatically.**</sup>
+> You will not be asked to select an XML file if you have just used the conversion function.
+The newly-converted file will be used automatically.